codinfox/espresso/index.md

 ![Runtime memory analysis on AlexNet](images/alex_mem.png "Runtime memory analysis on AlexNet")
 <small>Runtime memory analysis on AlexNet with OFD+OO+Sparse Matrix</small>

 We see when sparse matrix is applied, the peak memory usage is reduced to 101M, which is 3x less than OFD+OO+MIC version.
 This is mainly due to the sparse representation of weights of fully connected layers.
-Because weights of fully connected layers are aggresively compressed by deep compression algorithm, by not converting the sparse form to dense form, we save a lot of memory and operations.
+Because weights of fully connected layers are aggressively compressed by deep compression algorithm, by not converting the sparse form to dense form, we save a lot of memory and operations.

 #### Performance

-The following table is the running time of evaluting 3 networks in our framework.
+The following table is the running time of evaluating 3 networks in our framework.

+Test device: iPad 3 (CPU: Dual-core A6X 1.4GHz, GPU: Quad-core PowerVB SGX554MP4, 1GB RAM)

 |   Network   | Naive | Optimized | GPU Version |
 |:---------:|:-------------------:|:-----:|:-------:|